Ranking factors can spell doom for your business.

 With this tool, you’ll be able to track and filter new backlinks in real time as well as check the anchor texts of your existing backlinks.
 This way, you can either disavow bad links or reach out to website owners to have the anchor texts changed.

-Look for the “Anchor text” among the list of options.
+Look for “Anchor text” among the list of options.
 You can filter your results by typing the anchor text in the box provided.

-Choose “Exact” to show backlinks with the exact anchor text that you provided or “Containing” to show less restrictive results.
+Choose “Exact” to show backlinks with the exact anchor text that you provided or “Partial” to show less restrictive results.
 You can also tick the box that says “Empty” to show backlinks without anchor texts.

 2. High-quality content

 After all, you won’t earn a single natural backlink if your content stinks.
 And did I mention that Google’s Andrey Lipattsev revealed that it’s one of the top three ranking factors?